 While trying to sort it out, I was bounced back and forth between federal, state, and local election officials, none of whom were particularly helpful figuring out what ran amok.
 I almost gave up, but voting is vitally important, so I went in person to a local county election office and cast my vote.

-Traveling in a foreign country during a US presidential election is nerve wracking.
-Especially watching negative media exchanges by news commentators and politicians constantly broadcast on computer and television screens.
+Traveling in a foreign country during a US presidential election is nerve-racking.
+Especially watching negative media exchanges by news media commentators and politicians constantly broadcast on computer and television screens.
 With all the nasty, vicious vitriol, I felt uneasy and vulnerable being a solo American traveler, almost like a citizen of a third-world or developing country.

 “Even the most experienced climate and fire scientists have been at a loss for words describing the scope and intensity of the fires burning in West Coast states in September 2020.”
 NASA Earth Observatory